ACTIVITIES OF DAILY LIVING

 An advocate for residents of nursing homes and residential care facilities.
 This person receives, investigates, and resolves complaints on behalf of residents and families.
 He/she regularly visits residents to hear their concerns and complaints and assists with conflict resolution.

 This is a non-skilled service that provides assistance to clients with their personal hygiene, mobility, toileting, and other activities of daily living such as meal preparation, light housework, laundry, and transportation for shopping.
 This service is provided so that the client can remain independent with dignity in his/her own home.

 A legal document that gives someone else the power to make decisions regarding his/her money or property.
 This person is the “maker” of the power of attorney.
 The person given the power of attorney has only the authority to do what is spelled out in the document.

 Benefits available to the public provided by state and federal government funds.

 A facility that requires that residents be mobile and manage their care with only some help.
 Food, laundry, shelter, transportation, and medication reminders provided.

 Help to provide relief to a caregiver in order to reduce stress and allow time away from the responsibilities of caregiving.

-Facilitation of client’s involvement in activities to promote social interaction and reduce social isolation.
-This may be accomplished through activities that provide personal enrichment, satisfying use of leisure time, or development of new skills or knowledge.
+Facilitation of the client’s involvement in activities to promote social interaction and reduce social isolation.
+This may be accomplished through activities that provide personal enrichment, satisfying use of leisure time, or the development of new skills or knowledge.

 Compensation for volunteer service on an hourly basis or for mileage driven.